Neurakind/Chamate-docs/PRIVACY_POLICY.md

 Our app requests access to your device's microphone (`RECORD_AUDIO` permission) for the following purposes:

-- **Voice Interaction:** To enable voice-based tutoring and conversation features
+- **Voice Interaction:** To enable voice-based conversation features
-- **Speech Recognition:** To convert your speech to text for better learning interaction
+- **Speech Recognition:** To convert your speech to text for better interaction
-- **Audio Learning:** To provide personalized audio-based learning experiences
+- **Audio Processing:** To provide personalized audio-based experiences
-- **Language Practice:** To help with pronunciation and speaking exercises
+- **Voice Features:** To support voice-based functionality and features

 ### Other Data

 - Device information (model, operating system version)
 - App usage analytics (anonymized)
 - User preferences and settings
-- Learning progress and performance data
+- User activity and performance data

 ## How We Use Audio Data